 Why Choose Inpatient Rehabilitation?

 At inpatient rehabilitation hospitals, registered nurses, many of whom specialize in rehabilitation, are available 24 hours a day, seven days a week.
-Rehabilitation physicians also see patients several times a week.
+Rehabilitation physicians visit patients frequently, which provides enhanced medical oversight.
 This enhanced medical oversight means cardiac patients are continually monitored for signs of complications and medical staff is readily available should any chest pains or other symptoms arise during their stay.

 In an inpatient rehabilitation setting, you will also receive both physical and occupational therapy three hours a day, five days a week.
 Your care team will help you set goals based on your living situation and lifestyle prior to your surgery.

-For patients following open-heart surgeries, sternal precautions are put in place by your surgeon to limit movement and help your sternum heal after the procedure.
+For patients following open-heart surgeries, sternal precautions are put in place to limit movement and help your sternum heal after the procedure.
 Precautions may include:

 Inpatient rehabilitation can help patients learn to navigate these precautions while still performing daily activities such as bathing, eating, getting out of bed and chairs, going to the bathroom, grooming and more, while under the oversight of clinicians who monitor the patient’s vitals and overall function of the cardiac system.